MPJ-Imaging/battery_xct_workflows/README.md

 These notebooks provide reproducible examples for:
 1. **Electrode overhang assessment** - measuring overhang features in cylindrical cells to assess manufacturing quality.
 2. **Cylindrical cannister assessment** - measuring diamters, eccentricity and detecting denting in the cannister of a battery.
-3. **Cylindrical cell unrolling** - transforming 2D slices of cylindrical cells into polar coordinates (radial distance, angle) and fitting an ideal spiral to quantify deviations from the expected geometry.
+3. **Cylindrical cell electrode winding assessment** - transforming 2D slices of cylindrical cells into polar coordinates (radial distance, angle) and fitting an ideal spiral to quantify deviations from the expected geometry.
 4. **Cracked particle analysis** - analyzing and comparing radial gray-level profiles in populations of cracked NMC particles, enabling population-level insights.

 All notebooks include lightweight example datasets (cropped, 8-bit volumes) so they run quickly and out of the box.